 The Best Family Resort on Grace Bay

-For families and kids, the expansive and all-inclusive Beaches Turks and Caicos offers a collection of activities and restaurants that simply isn’t reviled by any other resort.
-This family-friendly resorts offers 21 restaurants, a water park with pirate ship, six swimming pools, included boat, snorkeling, and scuba diving charters, and a great selection of water sports equipment and amenities.
+For families and kids, the expansive and all-inclusive Beaches Turks and Caicos offers a collection of activities and restaurants that simply isn’t rivaled by any other resort.
+This family-friendly resort offers 21 restaurants, a water park with pirate ship, six swimming pools, included boat, snorkeling, and scuba diving charters, and a great selection of water sports equipment and amenities.

 Beaches consists of four village enclaves: the Caribbean Village, Key West Village, Italian Village, and the French Village.
 There’s a wide range of accommodations, from beachfront penthouses with multiple bedrooms, to garden one-bedroom suites, with full-time butler and concierge services available as well.

 Seven, the flagship restaurant at the eye-catching Seven Stars Resort, is one of the most popular fine dining establishments on Providenciales.
 Seven has a very well-rounded menu with a contemporary international taste, and vegetarian, vegan, and gluten-free options, as well as a very extensive wine selection.